Every time you want to start a niche site, there's usually one thing stopping you…

 But once you start, you'll realize how addicting it is.

-Can I Work On This For 2 Years?
+Can I Work In This Niche For At Least 2+ Years?

 I chose the word “work” for an important reason.

 It's not about interest, it's about work.
 Work is what makes money, not interests.
 People don't expect you to show up to your workplace unenergized, so you can't expect to show up building your niche site unenergized either.